spf13/cobra/cobra/README.md

 the right structure so you can immediately enjoy all the benefits of Cobra.
 It will also automatically apply the license you specify to your application.

-Cobra init is pretty smart.
+Cobra init is pretty stupid and this doesn't work at all.
 You can provide it a full path, or simply a path similar to what is expected in the import.

 ```